 Hunger and Fullness: Eating when we’re hungry and stopping when we’re full helps our bodies balance energy needs and keeps us comfortable.
-Throughout the recovery process the dietitian can help your child re–learn how to tune into the body’s hunger and fullness cues.
-Learning to both listen and understand our body’s cues takes time.
-Using a hunger and fullness scale such as the scale below can help young people better understand their bodies.
-Hunger, before and after eating is rated, and thus, your child will begin to see a pattern in his/her eating habits.
+Throughout the recovery process the dietitian can help your child understand how to tune into the body’s hunger and fullness cues.
+Learning to both listen to and understand our body’s cues takes time.
+Using a hunger and fullness scale such as the one below can help young people better understand their bodies.
 A scale will help your child learn to eat when feeling like a “3” and stop eating when reaching a “7.”
 If your child is already keeping a food journal, encourage them to talk to a dietitian about whether to include hunger and fullness ratings in the food journal.

 Sample Hunger and Fullness Scale:

 0 – Starved, feeling faint and weak with hunger

 1 – Extremely hungry

 7 – Full, don’t need to eat more